GaganBP/Netflix_Movie_Analysis/README.md

 - **Develop actionable insights:** Provide recommendations based on data patterns.

 ## 📂 Dataset Information
-The dataset contains 9,827 movies with the following features:
+The dataset contains The movies details with the following features:

 | Feature       | Description                                                     |
 | ------------- | --------------------------------------------------------------- |